hanabi/hanabi.github.io/misc/Hat_Guessing.md

 * If that leaves a player with no instructions to process, that player will give a clue, and they have to assign play instructions to cards that might have been called already before.
 * A player without a new instruction is still allowed to play the card that they thought was targeted (at their digression).
 This convention only means that when giving new clues, instructions have to be repeated.

-### End-game
+### End-Game

-* Sometimes it is valuable to revert to ordinary conventions
+* Sometimes it is valuable to revert to ordinary conventions.
 * When there are only 5s left to play, a 5 clue not on the newest card is a non-hat clue, and from then on since an alternative hat clue exists.

 ### Positional Discards

-* In the endgame you can use *Positional Discards* as per usual.
+* In the *End-Game*, you can use *Positional Discards* in the same way that the *Hyphen-ated Convention Framework* does.

 ### Variant Specific Tables

-* In many variants it's hard to guarantee a clue that touches slot 1 with number/color or that avoids slot 1 with number/color.
+* In many custom variants, it is hard to guarantee that a clue will not be "blocked".
 * In these cases you will need to remove some rows from the tables.

 <br />